Symptoms, causes and treatment for hair loss in dogs

 Bald patches on dogs or dog hair loss can also potentially be caused by a medical disease, so it is important to take your dog to the vet to determine if there is a medical cause and discuss the dog hair loss treatment options that are available.

-Here is a summary of a number of common medical conditions which could cause your dog to lose hair or have bald patches:
+Here are some common medical conditions which could cause your dog to lose hair or have bald patches:

 Bald patches on dogs can caused by your dog’s thyroid not functioning properly, when it is unable to produce enough of the hormone thyroxine which the body requires.
 To treat this condition, medication can be prescribed which can help the dog’s body to produce more thyroxine through its thyroid.